marclura/PT2258-Arduino-Library/README.md

 ### volume(channel, volume)
 Set the individual channel volume.
-Indicate the channel number form 1 to 6 to set.
+Indicate the channel number from 1 to 6 to set.
 Volume from 0 (min) to 100 (max)

 `void volume(uint8_t channel,  uint8_t volume)`